-Today, most computer keyboards are designed and built outside of the United States.
-Foreign manufacturers try to introduce gimmicks and expect buyers to re-learn how to type on an “improved” computer keyboard (additional “useless” function keys, odd non-standard layouts, LEDs and neon shiny lights, volume dials and controls, clear polymer casings, smaller keys, narrow key spacing, lightweight typing action, use of silk-screened paint to apply lettering to keys or use stickers which wear over time, and basically producing the lowest cost units that need to be replaced on a 2-3 year cycle).
+Today, almost all computer keyboards are designed and built outside of the United States.
+Foreign manufacturers try to introduce gimmicks and expect buyers to re-learn how to type on an “improved” computer keyboard (additional “useless” function keys, odd non-standard layouts, compact tiny colorful “toys”, LEDs and neon shiny lights, volume dials and controls, clear polymer casings, narrow key spacing, lightweight typing action, use of paint to apply lettering to keys or use stickers which wear over time, and basically producing the lowest cost units that need to be replaced and disposed of on a 2-3 year cycle).

-Many computer professionals, prefer to use the one true standard of computer keyboards.
-Designed by American mechanical engineers, in contrast to new-age designers and focus-group marketing “experts”.
-Many vintage IBM keyboard enthusiasts have purchased one IBM model M keyboard and have been using the same one keyboard for decades.
+Many computer professionals prefer to use the true standard of computer keyboards.
+Designed by American mechanical engineers — in contrast to new-age designers and focus-group GoFundMe “marketing mavens” — many vintage keyboard enthusiasts have purchased one IBM model M keyboard and have been using the same one keyboard for decades.

-The computer keyboard is among the most under-appreciated components of the computer.
-In reality, the keyboard is the one part of the computer that gets the most physical contact.
-How many times a day do you touch a keyboard (number of characters typed) vs. the number of times you touch your computer’s internals?
+The computer keyboard is among the most under-appreciated components of the personal computer.
+In reality, the keyboard is the part of the computer that gets the most physical daily contact.
+How many times a day do you touch a keyboard (number of characters typed) vs. the number of times you touch the internals of your PC?

-As a computer systems engineer and IT project manager in real-life, I typically spend long hours in front of a computer.
+As an technical project manager, I typically spend long hours in front of a computer.
 The last time I checked, I could type as fast as 100 – 110 words per minute.
 I have always needed an industrial-strength keyboard.
 In November of 1984, I was able to purchase my first IBM PC 5170 PC/AT (Intel 80286 processor at 8 MHz (.008 GHz) with a 30MB (0.03 GB) hard drive, and 512K (0.5MB) of RAM for $9000.
-Little did I know that I would still be looking forward to using the same keyboard in 2009 (i.e., TWENTY FIVE (25) years later).
+Little did I know that I would still be looking forward to using the same keyboard in 2021 (i.e., THIRTY SEVEN (37) years later).